Skip to content

 Top ways to reduce the cost of travelling

-Find cheap flights: For many of us, flights are the biggest expense on a trip (For Europeans, you and your $25 flights across the continent wouldn’t understand!).
+For many of us, flights are the biggest expense on a trip (For Europeans, you and your $25 flights across the continent wouldn’t understand!).
 3 things to focus on to reduce flight costs:

 • When you book: Book your flights well in advance or look for last-minute deals.

-• Pro-tip, the further in advance you book, the more free your flight feels when you board.
+• Pro tip, the further in advance you book, the more free your flight feels when you board.

 • When you travel: Travel during off-peak times to avoid high prices.

-• Now I’m not saying travel during hurricane season, but if retiring with any money is important to you, then…
+• Now I’m not saying to travel during hurricane season, but if retiring with any money is important to you, then…

 • What you bring: Avoid extra baggage fees.

 Use flight comparison apps to help: websites like Skyscanner or Google Flights to find the best deals.
-Setup email notifications to hear when the price drops.
+Set up email notifications to hear when the price drops.
 And, never count out budget airlines.

 • Plus, which one of these will make for a more memorable story?
 I don't know about you, but none of my memorable stories involve a concierge.

 • Use platforms like Airbnb or Vrbo for affordable home rentals.
-You often get good WiFi, a washing machine, and somewhere to cook low cost meals.
+You often get good WiFi, a washing machine, and somewhere to cook low-cost meals.

 • Free tours: Take advantage of free walking tours (but make sure you tip!).
 Consider following at a safe distance behind another tour just to see what they observe.